ridhamsood-rrc/Assignment_1_ISD/README.md

 Financial banking system.
 The end product will include a lookup window from which users can view existing Client and corresponding Bank Account Data.

+Assignment 5: Producing an application for end-users to streamline the deployment process allowing users to easily install an application.
+An installer file bundle the entire body of work of the application into a distributable program.

 ## Encapsulation

 The Encapsulation in the BankAccount class was achieved by defining various